-Around the world, countries within the Northern Hemisphere are steeped in traditions and folklore.
+Around the world, countries are steeped in traditions and folklore.
 These traditions may be unique to them but are ultimately connected in a festival that flows with the past and future, acknowledging the abundance offered by submitting the spirit to the present.
 Our world needs the sun for food, for growth, to endure.
 And that includes its people, emboldened as we move into months of high summer and remember that we continue, as the earth continues to turn.

 Greet the Sun